meltjl/RL-Trading/README.md

     <pre>$ python main.py -p 3 -t Y</pre>

-2. To select other data, edit to config.json to configure the combination of assets and dates
+2. To change commission rate or select other data, edit to config.json to configure the combination of assets and dates and pass in the parameter as step 1
     <pre>
         {
         	"api" : xxxxx,